-After Goldman Sachs Group Inc. (GS) Director Rajat Gupta told Galleon Group LLC co-founder Raj Rajaratnam about topics raised at a bank board meeting, the hedge fund manager increased by $4 million Gupta’s stake in a fund in which both men were investors, prosecutors alleged.
+After Goldman Sachs Group Inc. (GS:US) Director Rajat Gupta told Galleon Group LLC co-founder Raj Rajaratnam about topics raised at a bank board meeting, the hedge fund manager increased by $4 million Gupta’s stake in a fund in which both men were investors, prosecutors alleged.

 The government claim was included in a motion filed yesterday in Manhattan federal court.
 The U.S. is seeking to use a wiretap recording of a July 29, 2008, call between the two men at Gupta’s May 21 trial on insider trading charges.